antonryoung02/AdditionalProjects/HostGPT/README.md

 As seen in some of the images, the PARSED_QUESTIONS are sometimes irrelevant.
 I think adding a window memory for the last 1-2 messages would help it understand the context of the question, as right now it is only passed in what the user just said.

-If you refuse to give your name/number, the model agrees to your privacy concerns and doesn't ask again, but the objective isn't met and the loop continues
+If you refuse to give your name/number, the model agrees with your privacy concerns and doesn't ask again, but the objective isn't met and the loop continues

 Asking for lists of a type of item fails because my queries only return the top k matches, which may not include everything.
 Manually adding these types of answers into the database would fix this.